Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Ecwid is best suited for businesses seeking a solution to integrate with their existing social media networks, websites, or business pages.
 You can sync and manage all storefronts from a single control panel.

 Ecwid is a cloud-based platform, meaning it’s hosted for you, and therefore, no installation is required.
-Also, you can add the Ecwid experience on any site via a plugin, including Wix, Joomla, Drupal, and WordPress sites.
+Also, you can add the Ecwid experience to any site via a plugin, including Wix, Joomla, Drupal, and WordPress.

-Ecwid features a responsive design, best-suited for any device, and offers the option to add your site to multiple blogs, social networks, and websites simultaneously, as well as automatic language detection.
+Ecwid features a responsive design that is best suited for any device, and offers the option to add your site to multiple blogs, social networks, and websites simultaneously, as well as automatic language detection.

 You won’t incur setup or transaction fees with Ecwid.
 Additionally, you can choose from a variety of secure payment methods.